NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Using pythonImportsCheck {#using-pythonimportscheck}

-Although unit tests are highly prefered to validate correctness of a package, not all packages have test suites that can be ran easily, and some have none at all.
+Although unit tests are highly preferred to validate correctness of a package, not all packages have test suites that can be ran easily, and some have none at all.
 To help ensure the package still works, `pythonImportsCheck` can attempt to import the listed modules.